polarityio/redmine-issue-creator/README.md

 Comma delimited list of project names that are available to add issues to.
 Project names are case-sensitive.
 If left blank all available projects will be listed.

-The integration must be restarted after making changes to this option.
+> The integration must be restarted after making changes to this option.

+> This option should be set to "Only admins can view and edit"

 ### Default Project Name